 Cross stitch (Single Crochet Cross Stitch) is a very easy stitch to crochet.
 It’s basically a single crochet with a slight change that makes all the difference.

-And here is how you do the single crochet cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.
+How you do the single crochet cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.

 The yarn UNDER will make the stitch slightly tighter and create a stitch that looks like an X.